ptupitsyn/ptupitsyn.github.io/_posts/2020-04-18-Ignite-JNI-Thread-Detach.md

 Memory consumption is not that bad here, but creating new threads becomes slower and slower: here we see 65K threads created in 11 minutes, while after the bugfix the same program can start/stop 65K threads in 30 seconds.

-Modern Java (this has been run on OpenJDK 8+) uses native threads, there is no green thread magic here.
+Java uses native threads, there is no green thread magic here.
 So what is going on?
 How is that possible?

 Note that manual thread management is a rarity in modern .NET, most people use `ThreadPool` directly or via `Task` APIs, which makes this bug hardly noticeable - threads rarely start and stop.
 So this issue took a while to surface.